 The In-Cell Western™ (ICW) Assay, a quantitative immunofluorescent method, is an alternative to traditional Western blots that increases both reproducibility and sample throughput.
 (View a typical ICW workflow.)

 We recently hosted a webinar called “Rethinking the Traditional Western Blot”, during which John Lyssand, PhD, from LI-COR Biosciences, discussed the In-Cell Western Assay and an example of its use in neuroscience research, in this case, Alzheimer’s Disease.
 The In-Cell Western Assay enables screening and analysis of many more samples in each experiment, eliminates error-prone protocol steps, and delivers higher reproducibility for biological and technical replicates.

 The data presented demonstrated how ICW assays were used in Alzheimer’s Disease research to screen HSP90 inhibitors for their effectiveness in reducing tau activity levels.
 Dr Lyssand discussed how and why the In-Cell Western Assay is superior to traditional methods for screening of cell samples.

 If you didn’t have a chance to join us in September for “Rethinking the Traditional Western blot”, you can view this webinar online and on-demand.
 Check out the information on In-Cell Western assays on our website.
-You can also read Professor Dickey’s white paper outlining how he and his group used higher throughput method to study Alzhemier’s Disease.
+You can also read Professor Dickey’s white paper as cited above that outlines how he and his group used higher throughput method to study Alzheimer’s Disease.

 Odyssey Infrared Imaging Systems and LI-COR® reagents have been used for neuroscience research applications in many different disciplines, including neurobiology, Alzheimer’s Disease, Parkinson’s, neural tumors, and more.

 This week the Society for Neuroscience is holding its annual meeting in New Orleans, LA.
 LI-COR is there showcasing the Odyssey CLx and the Odyssey Fc, plus the MPX™ Multiplex Blotting System, and several new products.
 Stop by Booth 2713 and talk to our LI-COR representatives.
 Fresh chocolate chip cookies will be available Monday and Tuesday at the booth during certain times – while supplies last! (follow us on Twitter – @licorbio – to find out when to stop by and get a fresh cookie snack!)

 Plus pick up your free ‘brain’ pen at the LI-COR Booth (#2713).